Epigrams Both Ludic and Regicidal. Delete Press. forthcoming 2019.

 Epigrams Both Ludic and Regicidal.
 Delete Press, forthcoming 2019.

-"You enter the door of Tim Earley’s new book—someone has led you here—but it takes time, once inside, for your eyes, brain, heart, to adjust to the dim light.
+“You enter the door of Tim Earley’s new book—someone has led you here—but it takes time, once inside, for your eyes, brain, heart, to adjust to the dim light.
 You knock against something in the dark and wait.
 Even what you can begin to glimpse doesn’t quite make sense: it looks something like a Chinese apothecary abandoned on a busy day—jars and vials of various sizes on rows of shelves, tools and curious devices in glass cabinets.
 It feels a bit like you are drifting underwater in a grotto or aquarium.
 You stare at things in the jars—powders and gruesome objects arranged beside cheap toys and gadgets from our own age, emblems of pleasure and shame.
-You peer closely at the labels on the jars, bristling with instructions, recipes, proper names in strange tongues—and more than a few made-up words, it seems: solar pap / red hairy profits / an inquiring frost / singing teeth / purpureous gravities / a fillerstein’s ear.
+You peer closely at the labels on the jars, bristling with instructions, recipes, proper names in strange tongues—and more than a few made-up words, it seems: “solar pap / red hairy profits / an inquiring frost / singing teeth / purpureous gravities / a fillerstein’s ear.”
 You can feel it as you settle into the dark: a cure begins with its own name and the proliferation of that missing name.
 And you remember that this room is a place that exists only to speak to the needs of those in pain.
 Then you notice, to your horror, that there is a faint layer of dust over everything.
 Breeding dust.
-The suffering of every sort of friend, and of the herbalist himself, fills the room."-- Daniel Tiffany
+The suffering of every sort of friend, and of the herbalist himself, fills the room.
+And you leave that dim place, squinting at the sunlight, confused between two worlds, but filled with simple gratitude for these astonishing poems.”—Daniel Tiffany